soccertrack/funfacts/README.md

 ```

 ### 46. Atomics features
-JavaScript Atomics is a recent feature in JavaScript, resembling C11's stdatomic.h API.
-Atomics provides a set of APIs that ensure synchronization with SharedArrayBuffer.
+JavaScript `Atomics` is a recent feature in JavaScript, resembling C11's stdatomic.h API.
+Atomics provides a set of APIs that ensure synchronization with `SharedArrayBuffer`.
 It's designed for environments with multiple threads, like Web Workers, enabling the use of shared resources while maintaining synchronization.
 The APIs:

 - Atomics.add(typedArray, index, value)
 - Atomics.sub(typedArray, index, value)